paslandau/benchmark/readme.md

     // get 10000 data points
     $runs = 10000;
-    // call each test 10 to obtain one data point (default is 1)
+    // call each test 10 times to obtain one data point (default is 1)
     $iterations = 10;

     //run tests